tq-systems/ci-meta-tqmx86/README.md

 ci/build-all <builddir> <config>
 ```

-Depending on the configuration, following images will be built:
+The following image will be built:

-* x86: core-image-base
+* core-image-base

 ### Clean build